Posts Tagged ‘DestroyTwitter’

 Stand-alone Twitter Clients with Short URL preview abilities:

-DestroyTwitter: Version 1.5.3beta introduced a URL preview ability.
-When you ALT-Click on a link it will preview the URL for you.
+DestroyTwitter: Version 2.1.2 released on September 16, 2010 introduced a URL preview ability.
+When you ALT-Left Click on a link it will preview the URL for you.
 This will work with ANY link as best I can tell.
 It will even preview my shortened link and display both the title and expanded URL.
 In this aspect, DestroyTwitter beats all the other Twitter clients I have tried.

 Updated My NASCAR Inspired DestroyTwitter Theme